eprintsug/EPrintsArchivematica/README.md

 $c->{DPExport}={DP-admin-email}="[email address]"

-For files with no MD5 value in the EPrints database:
+## Files with no MD5 value in the EPrints database

 The following option is used to control if the export routines generate the missing checksum and add it to the EPrints database: